countvajhula/qi-tutorial/README.rst

 DrRacket
 --------

-You can't evaluate individual expressions on demand out of the box with DrRacket, but there's a Quickscript that'll allow you to do that.
-Quickscripts are the standard means of extending DrRacket functionality.
-To install the script:
+You can't evaluate individual expressions on demand out of the box with DrRacket, but there's a Quickscript that'll allow you to do that. `Quickscripts <https://docs.racket-lang.org/quickscript/index.html>`_ are the standard means of extending DrRacket functionality, and the package is already included in recent DrRacket distributions.
+You just need to install the interaction script, for which these are the steps:

-1. Install `Quickscript <https://docs.racket-lang.org/quickscript/index.html>`_ (for the means to use quickscripts) and `Quickscript-extra <https://docs.racket-lang.org/quickscript/index.html#%28part._.Installing_scripts__.Quickscript_.Extra%29>`_ (for some useful tools and scripts)
+1. Install `Quickscript-extra <https://docs.racket-lang.org/quickscript/index.html#%28part._.Installing_scripts__.Quickscript_.Extra%29>`_, which contains useful scripts and tools, one of which we will need.

     ::

-      raco pkg install quickscript quickscript-extra
+      raco pkg install quickscript-extra

 2. Use the included url2script tool to install the ``select-send-sexpr`` quickscript.
 This script allows you to select and evaluate expressions on demand in a context-sensitive way.